CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 {% endraw %}

 This is ok but we can do even better with a case statement.
-With a case statement we set the variable we're looking at, then we have different cases depending on the value of that variable.
+With a case statement we set the variable we're looking at, then we have different cases depending on the value of that variable:

 {% raw %}
 ~~~html